denny/ShinyCMS-ruby/README.md

   * Uses reCAPTCHA to block comments from bots
   * Uses Akismet to flag potential spam comments for moderation
     * Spam comment moderation sends 'spam'/'not spam' training data to Akismet
-* Tags
-  * Currently on blog posts and news posts, ready to add to new content types
+* Tags (currently enabled on blog posts and news posts, ready to add to any content type)
 * Likes or up/down votes on posts, comments, etc
 * Built-in web stats (powered by Ahoy) and email stats (powered by Ahoy::Email)
 * Charts and dashboards for viewing stats (powered by Blazer)